kevin-weis/Fake_News_Classification/README.md

-The second file uses TensorFlow to create a Dense Sequential Network, a CNN network, a hybrid CNN-RNN, and a Bidirectional LSTM network.
+The other file (fakenews_DeepLearning) uses TensorFlow to create a Dense Sequential Network, a CNN network, a hybrid CNN-RNN, and a Bidirectional LSTM network.
 I used functions provided by keras and tensorflow to preprocess the text, applying tokenization and padding.
 Overall, the networks that used LSTM cells saw the best performance (the hybrid CNN-RNN and the Bidirectional LSTM network); however, the Bidirectional LSTM network seemed more prone to overfitting.